Events

 Indy Rope Expo: Friday, 7:00 PM – 8 PM, Lower Floor

-Organized by the Consulate General of Japan in Detroit, Japan Business Society of Detroit, and Japan Cultural Development.
+Sponsored by Japan Cultural Development.
 Hosted at Detroit Institute of Arts (5200 Woodward Ave, Detroit MI), 10:00 AM to 5:30 PM.
 Festival is free with general admission.
-General admission is $21.50 for non-members, free for museum members and residents of Wayne, Oakland, and Macomb counties.
+General admission is $23.50 for adult non-members, $8.00 for youth non-members, and FREE for museum members and residents of Wayne, Oakland, and Macomb counties.

 This cherry blossom festival celebrates Japanese culture and customs and features taiko performances, martial arts demonstrations, tap dance, bon-odori, origami, games, calligraphy, ikebana, tea ceremony with tea tasting, Japanese refreshments including sushi, and more!